Spanish Armada: Actions off Portland Bill and Isle of Wight

 The English fleet and the armada engaged once more on 1 August, off Portland.
 A change of wind gave the Spanish the weather gage, and they sought to close with the English, but were foiled by the smaller ships' greater manoeuvrability.
-While the Spanish center manoeuvred to support the Santa Ana, the Nuestra Señora del Rosario collided with a number of ships, losing her bowsprit and setting in motion a series of mishaps.
+While the Spanish centre manoeuvred to support the Santa Ana, the collided with a number of ships, losing her bowsprit and setting in motion a series of mishaps.
 She began to drift, and was taken off by the current in the opposite direction to the fleet and closer to the English.
 Drake in the Revenge sailed to the Rosario during the night and she was taken in action; Admiral Pedro de Valdés (commander of the Squadron of Andalusia) surrendered along with his entire crew.
 On board, the English seized supplies of much-needed gunpowder and 50,000 gold ducats.
 Drake had been guiding the English fleet by means of a lantern, which he snuffed out to slip away from the Spanish ships, causing the rest of his fleet to become scattered and disarrayed by dawn.
 At one point, Howard formed his ships into a line of battle to attack at close range, bringing all his guns to bear, but he did not follow through with the manoeuvre and little was achieved.
 During a lull in battle, San Salvador's gunpowder magazine exploded, perhaps as a result of sabotage by a disgruntled gunner, setting a portion of the ship on fire.
 The Spanish attempted to scuttle the ship, but this failed when the Golden Hind came up.
 The Spanish evacuated the vessel and the Golden Hind promptly captured her.